Dorcys/Statistical-analysis-code-for-the-project/README.md

 + Analysis

 **WARNING**
- This made by incredibly unexperienced student who don't know nothing ":)"
+ This made by incredibly unexperienced student who know nothing

 > **Note**
 > Scripts also added by me